 Before diving into the different options available for breast reconstruction, it’s important to consider a few things.

 - Whether you want immediate breast reconstruction after breast cancer surgery or long after

 - The type of breast cancer surgery you’ve had

 - The severity and size of the breast cancer surgery

 - The amount of skin and breast tissue available for the reconstruction

 - Additional cancer treatments you may receive

 Sometimes breast cancer surgery will create asymmetry for the breasts because one breast might need an operation but the other one is left untouched.
 Fortunately, there are possibilities for breast reconstruction to “even out” the breasts in terms of projection and symmetry.
-If needed, the other unoperated breast can be given a lift or implants to make sure they’re balanced and natural-looking.
+If needed, the other unoperated breast can be given a lift or an implant to make sure its balanced and natural-looking.